Skip Ancestry navigation Skip to Footer Ancestry Home

 Pierre

-is the most common spouse name for Marie-madeleine.
+This is the most common name of those married to a Marie-madeleine.

 Marie

-is the most common child name for Marie-madeleine.
+This is the most common name for a child of a Marie-madeleine.

 Ready to learn more about your own family?
 Here are two ways to begin.